 NLG Legal Observers (LOs) are not part of the demonstration.
 LOs observe and document interactions between law enforcement and demonstrators in anticipation of future civil or criminal litigation under the direction of NLG attorneys.
 NLG Legal Observers do not negotiate with law enforcement, provide legal advice, or serve as peace marshals.

-For more information about the National Lawyers Guild’s Legal Observer program, visit https://www.nlg.org/history-of-nlgs-mass-defense-program/.
+Find out more about the National Lawyers Guild’s Legal Observer program here.

 If you are requesting LOs for the first time, please read the following before submitting your request: